A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media: Background

+DMCA has been noted to induce ``chilling effects'' on online creators---which in this case, creators refers to those who create literature or art, not NCIM~\cite{fiesler_chilling_2023}.
+Fiesler argues that users see the law as a barrier to their desired use of technology, and at the same time the website meant to facilitate creativity and sharing do not properly support users in navigating copyright~\cite{fiesler2015understanding,fiesler_lawful_2020}.
+Additionally, the DMCA has prevented security researchers from investigating bugs in software~\cite{sardaryzadeh2022security}.
+Overall, many scholars in tech policy believe the DMCA allows a ``free pass'' for corporate overreach on the internet~\cite{sardaryzadeh2022security,radsch2023weaponizing}, attribute issues to both the fair use doctrine and under-utilization of the counter notice~\cite{cobia2009digital}.

+While these criticisms highlight the DMCA's shortcomings, the law has also evolved to serve purposes far beyond its original scope.
 Gilden highlights ``a growing contradiction at the core of copyright law'', where despite courts and scholars often claiming that copyright is primarily concerned with authors' economic interests, it increasingly serves to protect ``interests such as privacy, sexual autonomy, reputation, and psychological well-being \dots it just uses the language of money and markets to do so''~\cite{gilden2019copyright}.
-While courts have historically resisted extending these protections to personal and non-commercial harms, the rise of social media has amplified the relevance of intellectual property law in these contexts~\cite{gildensexnodate}.
+While courts have historically resisted extending these protections to personal and non-commercial harms, the rise of social media has amplified the relevance of intellectual property law in these contexts~\cite{gilden2018sex}.
 As Gilden points out, the threshold for copyright protection is low, requiring only a ``modicum of creativity''.
-As a result, everyday content---like Facebook posts, Instagram photos, or YouTube videos created on smartphones---can give rise to new copyright interests~\cite{feistvrural1991, gildensexnodate}.
-In return, copyright law offers individuals the opportunity to push back against the platforms that profit from their vulnerabilities~\cite{cohenplatformeconomy2017, gildensexnodate}.
+As a result, everyday content---like Facebook posts, Instagram photos, or YouTube videos created on smartphones---can give rise to new copyright interests~\cite{feist_v_rural_1991, gilden2018sex}.
+In return, copyright law has also offered individuals the opportunity to push back against the platforms that profit from their vulnerabilities~\cite{cohen_platform_economy_2017, gilden2018sex}.

-Much of the wider legal discourse and scholarship surrounding the DMCA focuses on the legitimacy and prevalence of automated DMCA requests and their ``chilling effects'' on creators---which in this case, creators refers to those who create literature or art, not NCIM~\cite{fieslerchilling2023}.
-Chung notes a key tension between fair use considerations and the volume of takedown requests, stating, ``too many DMCA takedowns can stifle creativity and the free sharing of information \dots the key issue here is that we cannot remedy wrongful takedowns quickly''~\cite{chung2020fair}.
-This often results in a cat-and-mouse game between corporations that own IP (and have the resources and automated systems to send DMCA requests) and online platforms that host user-generated content.
-Companies such as Disney, Sony, and other major media conglomerates are notorious for swiftly filing DMCA tickets via teams of lawyers and automated systems~\cite{solomon2015fair}.